Sailors training together aboard a Navy ship during deployment

 While life at sea gets most of the attention, a huge number of sailors work on land at what's called a shore base.
 Think of it like a dedicated company town or a college campus, with everything from offices and workshops to housing.
 For these sailors, the daily rhythm often looks surprisingly familiar: they work a standard day and then have personal time in the evenings and on weekends, just like their civilian counterparts.

 This is where the Navy's impressive fitness resources come into play.
 Nearly every base has facilities run by an organization called Morale, Welfare, and Recreation (MWR).
 These aren't just a few dusty treadmills in a basement.
 MWR gyms are often massive, modern centers with free weights, extensive cardio equipment, pools, and sports courts that rival expensive private health clubs.
 Best of all for sailors, access is completely free.
-Wondering how to get ready for navy boot camp?
-Build a routine around the basics, running, push-ups, and core work, that fits a normal duty day.
+The smartest shore-duty routine is built around the three things the PRT actually tests, running, push-ups, and core work, slotted in before a shift, over a lunch break, or in the evening like any other job.

 With resources like these, staying in PRT-shape on shore becomes a matter of personal discipline, much like it is for anyone else with a busy job.
 But this convenient, land-based setup only tells half the story.
 What happens when your gym, office, and home are all floating on the ocean with thousands of other people and very limited space?